achari23/Senior_Design/Nav_algo/README.md

       a.)
 Rover is 5, Metal are 2, Obstacles are 3
       b.)
 You can also see the rover's past locations denoted by 1
   2. Display every 10 moves the current map and the list of metal being found.
 Wait until user presses *Enter* to continue
-  3. Continue indefinetly, although at some point the rover will be surrounded by it's own tracks and be unable to move.
-Thus, the map will not update further.
+  3. Continue until rover is surrounded by its own tracks, border, or obstacles.
+  4. Print out area and area coverage.
 This algorithm is a work in progress and I plan to test a spiraling algorithm within the next few weeks rather than the current DFS algorithm.